 Drones have many positive uses — they’ve been used by park rangers to spot poachers and save rhinos , they can be used for news purposes to show the scope of droughts, and they can even deliver sushi at restaurants.

 The Drone Girl® is an outlet to publish aerial photos, videos and stories about the evolution of drones.

 Note that The Drone Girl team does not, however, fly drones for commercial purposes or operate any type of aerial photography service.
 Email Sally here to get in touch!

-If you spot a drone in the sky and the pilot on the ground stands tall at 4’10”, is wearing a sundress and has a cup of coffee nearby, then you’ve probably found Drone Girl.
-Drone Girl is the web, drone-flying persona of Sally French, a southern California native, journalist and “geek girl” who loves drones.
+The Drone Girl ® is the web, drone-flying persona of Sally French, a southern California native, journalist and “geek girl” who loves drones.

-She is a renowned public speaker in drones.
-She has spoken at South by Southwest (SXSW), Harvard Business School and Harvard John A. Paulson School of Engineering and Applied Sciences’ “Engineering + Entrepreneurship Making Robotics Fly” event, and has led multiple seminars at conferences including InterDrone and the Commercial UAV Expo.
+She is a world-renowned expert in drones.
+She has been quoted as an expert in publications including The New York Times and Consumer Reports.
+She is also a public speaker and has appeared at South by Southwest (SXSW), Harvard Business School’s Making Robotics Fly” event, and has led multiple seminars at conferences including InterDrone and the Commercial UAV Expo.

 Sally was also named one of Fortune Magazine’s “4 top women shaping the drone industry.”

 Sally first got interested in drones when she served as a photographer and producer at the Missouri School of Journalism’s drone journalism program in its inaugural year.The first “drone journalism” she did was produce a video for Harvest Public Media in which footage from a drone documents a prairie fire.

 Sally also loves lifting heavy weights and going to Disneyland!